sukykaur/AzureNIST800-171/PaaSWAOverview.md

 [Azure Web Apps](https://docs.microsoft.com/en-us/azure/app-service/) enables customers to build and host web applications in the programming language of their choice without managing infrastructure.
 It offers auto-scaling and high availability, supports both Windows and Linux, and enables automated deployments from GitHub, Visual Studio Team Services, or any Git repo.

 ### Virtual Network
-The architecture defines a private Virtual Network with an address space of 10.200.0.0/16.
+The architecture defines a private virtual network with an address space of 10.200.0.0/16.

-**Network Security Groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists that allow or deny traffic within a Virtual Network. network security group can be used to secure traffic at a subnet or individual virtual machine level.
-The following network security group exist:
+**Network Security Groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
+Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
+The following network security groups exist:
 - 1 network security group for Application Gateway
 - 1 network security group for App Service Environment
 - 1 network security group for Azure SQL Database

-Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
-In addition, the following configurations are enabled for each NSG:
+Each of the network security groups have specific ports and protocols open so that the solution can work securely and correctly.
+In addition, the following configurations are enabled for each network security group:
   -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
   -	Operations Management Suite's Log Analytics is connected to the [network security group's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)